 To familiarize yourself with Aerospace Blockset flight control analysis templates:

 Open one of the templates.
 For example, to start a 3DOF template:

 To open a 6DOF template:

-The Analysis Workflow section contains a clickable guided workflow to compute longitudinal flying qualities and compare their values against MIL-F-8785C requirements.
-Each step creates the necessary files for the following step.
-To perform the various steps of analyzing the flight in order, sequentially click the links in the steps.
+The Analysis Workflow section contains a clickable guided workflow to compute longitudinal and lateral-directional flying qualities and compare their values against MIL-F-8785C requirements.
+Each step creates the necessary variables for the following step.
+To perform the flying quality analysis, sequentially click the links in the steps.

 To trim the airframe, click Trim the

 airframe in step 3.
 This action calls the

 To linearize the airframe around a trimmed operating point,

 This action calls the

 Compute longitudinal handling